Update On The In-Ring Return Of Former WWE Superstar Dean Ambrose

 It has been a few weeks now since Dean Ambrose officially finished up with WWE and didn’t sign a new contract to remain with the company.
 There have been a lot of rumors as to what could be going on with him and as reported by The Inquisitr, he even revealed the return of Jon Moxley.
-Now, there is an update as to when Ambrose/Moxley could head back into the ring, but he has a bit of other work to take care of first.
+Now, there is an update as to when Ambrose/Moxley could head back to the ring, but he has a bit of other work to take care of first.

 Ambrose has been teasing a bit on social media, but he hasn’t given away nearly as much as the fans had been hoping for.
 He did reveal that he was going back to his old ring name and gimmick of Jon Moxley, but there was no word on when or where he’d actually return to the ring.

 Deadline recently reported that Ambrose (real name Jonathan Good) had joined the cast of a movie called Cagefighter which is themed around the MMA world.
-It is in pre-production at this time which means there is still a good deal of time left in the full work on this film.
+It is in pre-production at this time, which means there is still a good deal of time left in the full work on this film.

 It is not yet known what role will be played by Ambrose, but there is a rather nice cast for Cagefighter with Josh Herdman, Michael Jai White, Gina Gershon, Michelle Ryan, and Jason Maza.
 A number of MMA stars are also scheduled to appear in it as well as former WWE superstar Christian.